 We routinely care for symptoms ranging from sore throats, rashes, abdominal pain, lacerations (cuts and scrapes), broken bones, dehydration, respiratory ailments — symptoms many would consider worthy of an ER visit.
 Again, feel free to call and speak to a provider if you have a question about the level of care you may require.
 Visit our Urgent Care Services page for a complete list.

 Who Will See Me?

-The Medical Provider will either be a Medical Doctor or Physician Assistant.
+Our Medical Provider will either be a Medical Doctor or Physician Assistant.
 Regardless of titles, ALL of our providers have extensive Emergency Medicine, orthopedic, surgical and primary care experience.
 At first glance, this process may seem repetitive.
-However, we feel a small amount of redundancy only helps us provide a more accurate diagnoses without adding to your wait time.
+However, we feel a small amount of redundancy only helps us provide more accurate diagnoses without adding to your wait time.

-When are You Open?
+When Are You Open?